Parametrically amplified Josephson plasma waves in YBa_2Cu_3O_(6+x): evidence for local superconducting fluctuations up to the pseudogap temperature $T^*$: Introduction

 Below we give the details that lead to our conclusions.
-First we derive the collective modes under condition (1) based on a new formulation using electric and magnetic field directly instead of gauge potential as was done in ref.~\citenum{michael2020parametric}.
+First we derive the collective modes under condition (1) based on a new formulation using electric and magnetic field directly instead of gauge potential as was done in Ref.~\citenum{michael2020parametric}.
 The treatment is classical and is simpler, so that the interpretation is more transparent.
 An important physical point is that the drive couples to the intra-bilayer Josephson current which depends on a phase difference within a bilayer, and not the phase itself.
-This is why the drive can never create phase coherence within a single layer.
 Then we discuss the coupling of the Josephson plasmons to the phonon drive and their parametric amplification.
-This part is closely related, albeit with some modifications, to what was done earlier in ref.~\citenum{michael2020parametric}.
-Then we discuss how thermal fluctuations influence these results, and how driving could genuinely enhanced long range coherence of the intra-bilayer phase difference.
+This part is closely related, albeit with some modifications, to what was done earlier in Ref.~\citenum{michael2020parametric}.
 Our analysis does not provide any information on the nature of the pairing, whether it is d-wave or pair density wave, for instance.
-Nevertheless, the notion that pairing amplitude persists up to 350K in YBCO is a significant and somewhat provocative claim.
-The basic physical picture and the relationship with a recent discussion of the "flux exclusion" effect in pumped YBCO \cite{Sebastian24, michael2024giant} will be further explained in the Discussion section.
+We also do not make a statement concerning the origin of the energy gap associated with the pseudogap itself, which is often take to be of order 100 meV.
+Our theory is phenomenological and does not depend on an understanding of the microscopic picture.
+Nevertheless, the notion that pairing amplitude persists up to 400K in YBCO is a significant and somewhat provocative claim.
+These and related questions will be further discussed in the Conclusion section.